Formal Security Analysis of the AMD SEV-SNP Software Interface: Formal model of AMD SEV-SNP

 The rule produces the state facts that establish a secure communication channel between \snpfw{} and \snpma{}.
-More precisely, the persistent fact \tlst{!StateFWMA(dots)} represents the part of the \snpfw{} thread state relevant to launching guests and enforcing migration policies.
-It contains the \snpma{} thread context \tlst{mctx}, which is read and updated during execution (e.g., to increment the message counter).
-Both that fact and the linear fact \tlst{StateMA(dots)} include a state name (e.g., \tlst{'IDLE'}) as a parameter that is updated as the state machine is executed (cf.~\Cref{fig:MASM}).
-The rule also outputs a \tlst{VMPCK(dots)} fact, which enables the adversary to corrupt and extract the communication key, and publishes all fresh values not meant to be secret to the network.
+More precisely, the persistent fact \tlst{!StateFwMa(dots)} represents the part of the \snpfw{} thread state relevant to launching guests and enforcing migration policies.
+It contains the \snpma{} thread context \tlst{maCtx}, which is read and updated during execution (e.g., to increment the message counter).
+Both that fact and the linear fact \tlst{StateMa(dots)} include a state name (e.g., \tlst{'IDLE'}) as a parameter that is updated as the state machine is executed (cf.~\Cref{fig:MASM}).
+The rule also outputs a \tlst{VMPCK(dots)} fact, which enables the adversary to corrupt and extract the communication key.